Inequalities for generalized matrix function and inner product: Positivity and Dragomir's inequality

 By computing the principal minor, it follows that

 is positive semidefinite.
 Setting $S=\mathrm{diag}\{\norm{u},\norm{v},\norm{w}\}$.
 Thus $S^TRS$ is positive semidefinite.
 This completes the proof. \end{proof}

-Dragomir \cite{Drag75} established the following inequality (Theorem \ref{thm32}) related to inner product of three vectors, which yields some improvements of Schwarz's inequality; see, e.g.,\cite{Drag19}.
-We here give a short proof using Corollary \ref{coro42}.
+In 1985, Dragomir \cite{Drag75} established the following remarkable inequality (\ref{eqeq14}) related to inner product of three vectors, and presented some improvements of the celebrated Schwarz inequality in complex inner product spaces and provided numerous application for $n$-tuples of complex numbers; see, e.g., \cite[p.
+38]{Drag07} and \cite{Drag19} for more details.
+We here give an alternative proof from the perspective of matrix analysis by using Corollary \ref{coro32}.

 \begin{theorem} Let $u,v$ and $w$ be vectors in an inner product space.
 Then

 \end{theorem}